mlochbaum/BQN/doc/reshape.md

 ⟩
 -->

 The glyph `⥊` indicates BQN's facilities to reflow the data in an array, giving it a different shape.
-Its monadic form, Deshape, simply removes all shape information, returning a list of all the elements from the array in reading order.
+Its monadic form, Deshape, simply removes all shape information, returning a list of all the elements from the array in index order.
 With a left argument, `⥊` is called Reshape and is a more versatile tool for rearranging the data in an array into the desired shape.

-Because of its dependence on the reading order of an array, Reshape is less fundamental than other array operations.
+Because of its dependence on the index order of an array, Reshape is less fundamental than other array operations.
 Using Reshape in the central computations of a program can be a sign of imperfect usage of arrays.
 For example, it may be useful to use Reshape to create a constant array or repeat a sequence of values several times, but the same task might also be accomplished more simply with [Table](map.md#table) `⌜`, or by taking advantage of [leading axis agreement](leading.md#leading-axis-agreement) in arithmetic primitives.

 ## Deshape